MuKonqi/nottodbox/README.md

 - Remember's it's status (visible / invisible), area in window (left / right), mode (fixed / floating)

 ### Home
+> See some important things in startup.
 - A shortcut for keeping today's diary and focusing to it (optional)
 - Listing to-dos
 - Listing notes

 ### Notes
+> Take notes.
 - Two labels for showing selected notebook and note
 - A entry for searching in list
 - Listing notes
-- For a notebooks:
+- When a notebook selected:
+    - Creating notebook
-    - Creating
+    - Creating note
-    - Setting background color
-    - Setting text color
+    - Resetting
     - Renaming
     - Resetting
     - Deleting
     - Deleting all
-- For a note:
-    - Creating
-    - Opening
     - Setting background color
     - Setting text color
+- When a note selected:
+    - Creating notebook
+    - Creating note
-    - Renaming
+    - Opening
     - Showing backup (manuel saves updates backups but auto-saves not)
     - Restoring content via backup (old content will be new backup)
     - Clearing content (old content will be new backup)
+    - Renaming
     - Deleting
+    - Deleting all
+    - Setting background color
+    - Setting text color

 ### To-dos
+> Make to-do lists.
 - A entry for searcing in list
 - Two labels for showing selected notebook and note
 - Listing to-dos
-- For a to-do list:
+- When a to-do list selected:
+    - Creating notebook
-    - Creating
+    - Creating note
+    - Resetting
+    - Renaming
+    - Resetting
+    - Deleting
+    - Deleting all
     - Setting background color
     - Setting text color
+- When a to-do selected:
+    - Creating notebook
+    - Creating note
+    - Changing status
     - Renaming
     - Resetting
     - Deleting
     - Deleting all
-- For a to-do:
-    - Creating
-    - Changing
-    - Editing
+    - Setting background color
-    - Deleting
+    - Setting text color

 ### Diaries
+> Keep diaries.
 - A label for showing modification information
-- A calendar for selecting and highlighting
+- A calendar for selecting a diary and highlighting it
 - A shortcut for coming back to today
-- Refreshing today information
+- When a diary selected:
-- Opening a diary, if does not keeped yet create a it
+    - Opening, if does not created yet create it
     - Showing backup (manuel saves updates backups but auto-saves not)
     - Restoring content via backup (old content will be new backup)
     - Clearing content (old content will be new backup)
+    - Renaming
     - Deleting

-### Note and Diary Pages
+    - Deleting all
+    - Setting highlight color

+### Documents
+> Easily edit documents in a style.
 - Text formatter (plain-text format does not supported):
     - Formatting selected section via cursor or word uncer cursor
     - Format options: